 If power to the vehicle is not available, the awning can be safely retracted using the manual override located on the idler (right) end of the case.
-A ratchet and socket extension has been included and is located under the passenger side floor compartment.
+A ratchet and socket extension has been included and is located under the passenger side compartment floor.

-- 1. Remove thumb screw from backside of decorative awning cap.
-The cap will be held in place by velcro that must be released before removing. - 2.
-Remove cover from the right end of awning and save. - 3.
-Insert the 3/8" socket drive extension and handle into the square drive hole inside the end cap. - 4.
-Turn the handle clockwise until the awning is retracted. - 5.
+- 1. Remove the cover from the right end cap and save. - 2.
+Insert the 3/8" socket drive extension and handle into the square drive hole inside the end cap. - 3.
+Turn the handle clockwise until the awning is retracted. - 4.
 Replace the end cap.